 A router lets you connect more than one device to the internet.
 When you connect to your ISP (Internet Service Provider) they will only give you one IP address.
 This is your external IP address.
 If you only want to have one device on your network, then that one address would be all you need.

 Each device connected to the internet needs its own IP address that is unique and global.
 So if you want to connect more than one device to the internet you need to use a router.
 A router takes that one IP address given by the ISP and uses it to connect to the internet or WAN (Wide Area Network) side of things.

 The router creates an internal network (LAN) that lets you access the internet from several devices with each device having a different internal IP address.
 Almost all internal networks have internal IP addresses that look like 192.168.x.x or 10.0.x.x.
 Your internal network (LAN) may include devices such as your PC, laptop, Xbox, PlayStation, tablet, iPod, phones, and/or security cameras.
-Your router works like a mailroom directing the flow of data packets and keeps track of which device is connected through which IP address.
+Your router works like a mailroom directing the flow of data packets and keeping track of which device is connected through which IP address.

 NAT (Network Address Translation) is the protocol that all routers use to maintain useful connections between the internet and a device on your network.
 NAT works to fool the device on your internal network to think that it is on the internet and protects the network from outside access.
 NAT is the way a router keeps track of which connections have been established from inside the network to various internet locations and which devices on the internal network are accessing data.